JonMurphy/RPZ_add-on/README.md

 ## Zonefiles section
-View list of RPZ Names, URLs, and a short Remark for each zonefile item.
+View a list of RPZ Names, URLs, and a short Remark for each zonefile item.
 Too many RPZ lists will slow down Unbound DNS.

 ### Add
-To add a new RPZ list click the **Add** button in the lower right corner of the Zonefiles section.
+To add a new RPZ list, click the **Add** button in the lower right corner of the Zonefiles section.

 <p align="center">
   <img width="780" src="docs/images/rpz_add.png" alt="rpz_add" />